 The orange creme expanded when it was cooked, and gave a nice layer of Oreo creme in a couple of bites.
-Since the creme center is typically the favorite part of the Oreo, so having an orange Oreo creme filling gave these Monster Brownies a real surprise.
+Since the creme center is typically the favorite part of the Oreo, having an orange Oreo creme filling gave these Monster Brownies a real surprise color layer.

 If You Are Looking for Some Halloween Cocktails, Try These!

 - Mary Sanderson – Bloody Bramble